-Tree 52 - Eucalyptus leucoxylon subsp. megalocarpa - Large Fruited Yellow Gum
+Tree 52 - Eucalyptus leucoxylon subsp. megalocarpa - Large Fruited Yellow Gum borists PROJECT MANAGEMENT

 Lacks vigor and may fail shortly if its new growth fails to hold.
 Cause of poor vigor unclear.
 On occasion Eucalyptus shed their leaves and reform their canopy.
 This may explain its current condition.